 We want to give control to you, our website’s users, and let you decide how to use the website.
-Hopefully our website accessibility options make the information flexible, so you can adapt it to suit your needs.
+We hope our website accessibility options make the information flexible, so you can adapt it to your needs.

 We have taken various steps to ensure our website is accessible.
 These include:

-- engaging a web development company to design our website in compliance with the Web Accessibility Initiative (WAI) Web Content Accessibility Guidelines (WCAG) 2.0;
+- engaging a web development company to design our website in compliance with the Web Accessibility Initiative (WAI) Web Content Accessibility Guidelines (WCAG);

 - carrying out surveys of our website users and tailoring the website to their needs;